pippim/pippim.github.io/index.md

 ### Jekyll Front Matter

 Jekyll front matter is required by GitHub Pages at the top of every blog post.

-At the very minimum, the front matter must contain `layout: post` and
-`title: The Title of the Blog Post`.
+At the very minimum, the front matter must contain two lines.
+One being `layout: post` and the other being `title: The Title of the Blog Post`.

-Pippim adds a lot more
-front matter though, to make searching for blog posts more powerful.The program `stack-to-blog.py` creates front matter when it converts Stack Exchnage posts.
+Pippim adds a lot more front matter.
+Making it more powerful in searching for blog posts.
+The program `stack-to-blog.py` creates this front matter when it converts Stack Exchnage posts.

- When you view a blog post, the front matter is displayed at the top of the post with a More/Less details button.
+When you view a blog post on the website, the extra front matter is displayed at the top of the post with a More/Less details button.

 #### Define front matter in `stack-to-blog.py`